 To establish an effective evaluation framework, we worked with Results for Development (R4D), a non-profit organization specializing in monitoring and evaluating international development programs.
 This will enable us to capture the progress and impact of all Project Literacy partnerships and investments.
 See below for more details or read our 2016 annual report here.

 Project Literacy is seeing promising results across our three pillars of activity: Raising Awareness & Mobilizing Action; Advancing Best Practice; and Innovating for New Solutions.

 Scroll down to see what progress we're making across our partnerships and programs in each of these areas.

-More than 453,000 children and 247,000 parents and caregivers are benefiting from literacy programs as a result of Project Literacy
+More than 7 million people are benefiting from literacy programs as a result of Project Literacy.

 Total program funding